-Jennifer Carlson is in her fourth year as head volleyball coach.
+Jennifer Carlson is in her fifth year as Head Volleyball Coach.

-In her first three years at William Penn, Carlson has a record of 23-83 (2-21 conference), guiding seven all-conference players, nine academic all-conference honorees, and four NAIA Scholar-Athletes.
+In her first four years at William Penn, Carlson has a record of 30-110 (2-34 conference), guiding eight all-conference players, nine academic all-conference honorees, and six NAIA Scholar-Athletes.

 Carlson came to William Penn after serving as assistant coach at her alma mater Adrian College, an NCAA Division III institution in Adrian, Mich., in 2012.
 The Bulldogs were 14-16 that year, including a 7-9 record in the Michigan Intercollegiate Athletic Association.